Note that this page is a duplication of the one on the department website (node/889). Don't edit this page. Instead, edit that one.

 To become a CPA in Hawaii, students need to have 150 semester hours of college education and 18 semester hours of upper-division or graduate level Accounting courses.
 The Undergraduate Accounting major prepares students for entry into the Master of Accounting program (MAcc). completing a MAcc degree will provide students with the credits necessary to become a CPA.
 For more information on the CPA license in the State of Hawaii, check the State Board of Accountancy’s website.

 Accounting positions in private industry are most often available in firms engaged in wholesaling, retailing, banking, transportation, insurance, real estate, manufacturing as well as in hotels, entertainment enterprises, and restaurants.
 Positions in these organizations include the areas of financial accounting, managerial accounting, and accounting information systems.

 Accounting graduates also find employment in various branches of federal, state, or local governments or in not-for-profit organizations.
 Some students study accounting even if their primary interest resides in another business area.
 The accounting education enables them to have a saleable skill for easy entry into a business firm.

 Undergraduate Accounting Major Requirements

 Accounting Course Requirements (18-credit hours, all with "C-" or better)

-If you have further questions or would like more information, please contact the Shidler College of Business Undergraduate Office of Student Academic Services by e-mail at email@example.com or by phone at (808) 956-8215, or (808) 956-8266 for the graduate Master of Accounting program.
+- Visit the Shidler College of Business Undergraduate Office of Student Academic Services (OSAS) by e-mail at email@example.com or by phone at (808) 956-8215, or (808) 956-8266 for the graduate Master of Accounting program.